gemrb/gemrb.github.io/GUIScript/functions/SetToken.md

 **Parameters:**
   *  VariableName - the name of the variable (shorter than 32!)
-  *  Value        - string, the value of the token
+  *  Value        - string or None, the value of the token

 **Examples:**